KristinStefanova/UP_FMI_IS_2017-2018/week13/quiz#13.md

 10. True or False: When a recursive solution's elegance outweighs its overhead (memory, time, efficiency, etc), and when it is much less complex than an iterative solution, you would most likely choose to use the recursive solution.

-True
+A. True
-False
+B. False

 11. True or False: You should always use a recursive solution rather than an iterative solution when you are sure that that recursive solution will not overflow the call stack.

-True
+A. True
-False
+B. False

-12. Recursion can be an inefficient way to implement a solution because
+12. Recursion can be an inefficient way to implement a solution because:

-using the call stack to store states adds significant overhead. calling a function multiple times could be reduced to looping, which might better done with a looping structure such as a while construct.
+A. using the call stack to store states adds significant overhead.
+B. calling a function multiple times could be reduced to looping, which might better done with a looping structure such as a while construct.
-Both of the above.
+C. Both of the above.

 13. True or False: Recursion happens when an algorithm does not use a loop.

-True
+A. True
-False
+B. False

 14. True or False: A function can be considered recursive if it has a direct or an indirect call to itself.

-True
+A. True
-False
+B. False

 15. True or False: Infinite recursion can occur when a recursive algorithm does not contain a base case.

-True
+A. True
-False
+B. False

 16. What does the following function do? int fun(int x, int y)